appt-org/appt-website/src/data/code-samples/en/accessible-authentication/ios.md

 ## Text content type

-In iOS, you need to ensure that the [`UITextField`](https://developer.apple.com/documentation/uikit/uitextfield) elements used for authentication are properly marked up for the password manager to identify them.
-This means setting the right [`UITextContentType`](https://developer.apple.com/documentation/uikit/uitextcontenttype) for the username and password fields.
+In iOS, ensure that the [`UITextField`](https://developer.apple.com/documentation/uikit/uitextfield) elements used for authentication are properly marked up for the password manager to identify them.
+This means setting the right [`UITextContentType`](https://developer.apple.com/documentation/uikit/uitextcontenttype) authentication fields.
 Password managers typically recognize fields by these properties and can automatically fill in the credentials for the user.

 ```swift
 class LoginViewController: UIViewController {